michaelcpuckett/mentor-notes/Week 2/4 - CSS Resets.md

 # CSS Resets

-# Overriding Browser Styles
+## Overriding Browser Styles

-Web browsers apply default styles to build-in elements.
+Web browsers apply default styles to built-in elements.
 Web developers tend to override some of these defaults to make development easier.

 ```css
 * {